benbieler/SenNetwork/README.md

    - Extended bootstrap layout
    - Login and Registration interface
    - BDD approach with PHPSpec and Behat test suites
+   - pre-configured vagrant box (see more about it: [Wasted Vagrant box](https://github.com/Mayflower/wasted.git))

 ### Current ToDo